amirouche/scheme.rs/discourse/index.md

 > 2. You should list any points of agreement (especially if they are
 >    not matters of general or widespread agreement).
 >
-> 3. You should list any points of agreement (especially if they are
+> 3. You should mention anything you have learned from your target.
->    not matters of general or widespread agreement).
 >
-> 4. You should list any points of agreement (especially if they are
+> 4. Only then are you permitted to say so much as a word of rebuttal
->    not matters of general or widespread agreement).
+>    or criticism.
 >
 > — [Dennett's version of Rapoport's Rules](https://wikiless.org/wiki/Rogerian_rhetoric?lang=en#Dennett's_version)